Before you leave for your dream destination, make sure to take care of a few things. Below you will find 5 things to do before you leave on vacation.

 I was traveling with a friend of mine and when we got to our destination, she didn’t have the correct clothing.
 I asked her why she didn’t pack accordingly and she said, “But it’s always hot here!
 I just knew it would be warm.”

 Well, it wasn’t.
 It was chilly and not at all suitable for the summer clothes she packed.
 She had to buy a jacket, a pair of pants, and a pair of shoes because she was really cold.
-This was several years ago and I have since learned that if I’m traveling with someone, I now tell them what the weather will be because I always check before leaving.
+Even if your destination is know for a certain type of weather, make sure to check before you pack so you can pack accordingly.

 I hope these tips have helped you, is there